jottenlips/wodaboard/README.md

 This Github Action workflow also posts the message to [workoutoftheday@mastodon.social](https://mastodon.social/@workoutoftheday).

 Disclaimer: These workouts are random and vary in intensity.
-I am not a personal trainer so seek professional advice before following my dummy data.
+I am not a personal trainer, so seek professional advice before following my dummy data.

 # Create your own Vestaboard Installable/Subscription